MONISH-RAJ-T/mern_project_HotstarClone/README.md

 Database: (If using one)

 Installation & Setup

-Clone the Repository
+step 1:Clone the Repository

 git clone https://github.com/MONISH-RAJ-T/mern_project_HotstarClone.git

-Navigate to the Project Directory
+step 2: Navigate to the Project Directory

 cd mern_project_HotstarClone

-Open in Browser
+step 3: Open in Browser

 Open index.html in your browser to view the project.

-Future Enhancements
+step 4:Future Enhancements

 Add backend authentication.

-Improve video player UI.
+step 5:Improve video player UI.

 Implement a recommendation engine.

 Contributing

 Feel free to fork the repo and submit pull requests for improvements!

 License